sspnyc/news-feed/README.md

 ######The client wants to update the feed app (twitter feeds).
 They would like to add YouTube Instagram and Vine feeds.
 I have agreed to recreate the app.
 The present app is difficult to update due to the client using three separate non-programmer frameworks to create the app.

-The following is what I was able to complete so far.
+The following is what I was able to complete so far. <br>
-I need to:
+I still need to: <br>
 * create and map out a json file for categories and topics
 * plug feeds from instagram and vine api's
 * create a proper wireframe